the-snowmen/UtilityReview/README.md

     i. (optionally) Change the icon in Change Icon, remove the address, hit Enter, select an icon you like
     j.
 Click "Apply"
     k.
 Drag the shortcut into the task bar
+4. Open changeme_template.txt in UR_Preview_3\github_code\code\setup
-3. Open changeme_template.txt, and update the contact section of the file
+    a. update the Contact Information section of the file
-4. Save it (rename) as changeme.txt
+5. Save it (rename) as changeme.txt
-5. Go to Teams OneDrive --> GIS Specialist --> Document --> General --> Mike Stuff
+6. Go to Teams OneDrive --> GIS Specialist --> Document --> General --> Mike Stuff
-6. Download UR_data folder, and drag it into UR_preview_3 folder
+7. Download UR_data folder, and drag it into UR_preview_3 folder

 Initial Setup - Salesforce Scraping